ava-labs/avalanche-docs/docs/tooling/anr-reference.md

 ### `list-subnets`

-Lists all subnet ids of the network.
+Lists all Subnet IDs of the network.

 ```sh
 avalanche-network-runner control list-subnets [flags]